 -Specify if and when you'd like pain relief.
 Say which you're open to and which you're not.
 Would you rather the staff bring up an epidural when they believe you need it or would you rather they not mention it at all?

 -Consider the "what ifs."
 Even though you may not want a C-section, tearing, or a stalled labor, it's important to understand these are all possibilities.
 Specify what you prefer in the event a C-section is being considered or should any other complication arise.
-Do you want a second opinion, more time to wait it out, attempt forceps or to externally rotate the baby?
+Do you want a second opinion, more time to wait it out, attempt forceps, or to externally rotate the baby?
 Would you prefer to forgo an episiotomy and tear naturally?

 How do you feel about getting membranes ruptured and being monitored?
 What's the plan if it's taking too long?

 -What about after?
 When do you want baby in your arms and what kind of procedures do you want to delay/avoid?
-Will the placenta be saved and when does cord get cut?
+Will the placenta be saved and when does the cord get cut?
 How will you feed baby?

 To help get answers to these questions, you will have to do some reading, discuss with your provider, and even consult your mom friends.
-But most importantly, have an open dialogue with your birth partner so they understand your wishes and can help keep you on track during labor.
+Most importantly, have an open dialogue with your birth partner so they understand your wishes and can help keep you on track during labor.
 You could also enlist the help of a doula to create your ideal plan!